 - Placing additional electrodes into well-fitting sockets.

 - Allowing additional time for strengthening contraction and isolation of signals from reinnervated muscles.

 Successful fitting requires collaboration between an experienced prosthetist with a comprehensive understanding of myoelectric fittings, a physiatrist, an occupational therapist, and the surgical team.

-Importantly, in addition to careful fitting of the prosthesis before and after TMR surgery, the device must be adapted to accommodate control changes during the lengthy reinnervation process.
+Importantly, in addition to careful fitting of the prosthesis before and after TMSKR surgery, the device must be adapted to accommodate control changes during the lengthy reinnervation process.

 The prosthetist and physician should evaluate a person’s residual limb length, nerve and muscle health, past experience using a myoelectric prosthesis, willingness and aptitude to learn new control techniques, and emotional health, among other factors.

-For recent amputees, fitting with a traditional myoelectric or body-powered prosthesis prior to TMR surgery may help them adjust to the weight and function of a prosthesis.
-After TMR surgery, these patients can then focus solely on the new control techniques.
+For recent amputees, fitting with a traditional myoelectric or body-powered prosthesis prior to TMSKR surgery may help them adjust to the weight and function of a prosthesis.
+After TMSKR surgery, these patients can then focus solely on the new control techniques.

-Pre-surgical fitting for patients who undergo TMR long after their initial amputation depends on their previous experience with a prosthetic device.
+Pre-surgical fitting for patients who undergo TMSKR long after their initial amputation depends on their previous experience with a prosthetic device.

 Interim Reinnervation Period

 After surgery, as the limb is stabilizing, a prosthetist should begin discussing and considering with the patient: